SerhiiCho/playground/node/parser-tutorial/notes.md

 - `Parser` is defined as Backus-Naur form (BNF);
 - `Parser` should enforce the correct precedence of operations;
 - `Parsers` can be `Hand-written` and `Automatically generated`;
-- The most practical (and the most powerful) parser is known as `Recursive-descent parser`;
+- The most practical (and the most powerful) parser is known as `Recursive-descent parser` (RDP);
-- [Parser generator tool](https://github.com/dmitrysoshnikov/syntax) is the language agnostic parser generator;
+- Automated parsers.
+[Parser generator tool](https://github.com/dmitrysoshnikov/syntax) is the language agnostic parser generator;

 ## Backus-Naur form grammar